slqughterhqusee/Juriexpi/notes/note.md

     -how to have the inputted payment info repeated on the confirmation page ^ too hard, just ignore semantic confirmation -itinerary....

+    TO DO:
+    -insert links + titles
+    -add classes to everything
+    -ask fast about how to add the pop-up scheds to the itinerary ^ add html, use css to display:none, then use js for appearance based on click